In a recent Fandango poll, we asked moviegoers what they’re looking forward to most in theaters. Check out the list and see if you agree.

 Guardians of the Galaxy Vol. 2 (May 5)

-‘Guardians’ seems to buzz on an even higher level than the standard Marvel movie.
-The first became an overnight sensation.
+The first ‘Guardians’ became an overnight sensation.
 Before it hit, most people couldn’t tell Star-Lord from Groot, but now the whole gang are beloved cinematic icons.
-And they’re about to have a new, unpredictable adventure, saving the day in their own special corner of the MCU.
+And they’re about to have a new adventure, saving the day in their own special corner of the MCU.

 Beauty and the Beast (March 17)